Skip to main content

 HOUSTON – As part of KPRC 2′s commitment to fighting for residents and holding Houston City Leaders accountable, we’ve returned to another part of the city to help another neighborhood.

 On Monday, our Rilwan Balogun was able to mobilize city resources to clean up an illegal dumping site in Houston’s South Park neighborhood in just a few hours.
-This, after residents had been battling the eyesore for months, reaching out to the city through 311, but had seen little to no action until KPRC 2 intervened.
+This was after residents had been battling the eyesore for months and reached out to the city through 311, but had seen little to no action until KPRC 2 intervened.

 The site, located at a former Family Dollar on Airport Boulevard and Martin Luther King Jr. Boulevard, had become a dumping ground for a variety of waste, including furniture, construction materials, and other debris.
 Homeowners, led by Travis McGee, president of the South Park Super Neighborhood, expressed frustration over the ongoing issue.